ReactiveX/RxSwift/Documentation/Examples.md

 ## Simple UI bindings

-* Instead of binding to variables, let's bind to `UITextField` values using the `rx.text` property
+* Instead of binding to Relays, let's bind to `UITextField` values using the `rx.text` property.
-* Next, `map` the `String` into an `Int` and determine if the number is prime using an async API
+* Next, `map` the `String` into an `Int` and determine if the number is prime using an async API.
-* If the text is changed before the async call completes, a new async call will replace it via `concat`
+* If the text is changed before the async call completes, a new async call will replace it via `concat`.
-* Bind the results to a `UILabel`
+* Bind the results to a `UILabel`.

 ```swift
 let subscription/*: Disposable */ = primeTextField.rx.text      // type is Observable<String>